adomas-vensas/Certificates/README.md

-Certificates from events and courses in which i have participated.
+Certificates from events I have participated in.
+Also, certificates from courses which I have completed.